 The 2006 World Series was significant for Mexico in more than one way.
 The event marked the 20th anniversary of the year Mexico first played in the world tournament.

 Jakarta became the first team from Indonesia to play in any World Series, representing the Asia-Pacific region in 2006.
-That increased the international team representation to a total of 15 nations to go along with teams from 27 states.

 The Hawaii Connection

 In addition, two members of the 1984 world champs from Pearl City, Hawaii, returned to Taylor with the 2006 team from Pearl City.
 Former player Ron Nakamura served as one of the team's coaches.
 And former player Scott Sato accompanied his son, Keanu, who was a member of the 2006 team.
 The Satos are believed to be the only father and son to play in the Junior League World Series.

 The 2006 World Series also marked the beginning of "streaming audio," which is the ability to announce the game from World Series Field over the Internet.
 World Series followers around the globe could hear game-by-game broadcasts over www.cityoftaylor.com/worldseries.
 The next year, 2007, the Satos would become the only father-son team to win the Junior League World Series as Pearl City played in Taylor for the fourth straight year – and won the world championship.
 Three years later, Pearl City standout Chace Numata would be drafted by the Philadelphia Phillies.